-As of April 1, 2022, Monica Iancu beneficially owned 3,316,625, or 16.5% of our ordinary shares.
+As of March 1, 2023, Monica Iancu beneficially owned 3,316,625, or 16.5% of our ordinary shares.
 None of our other directors or members of senior management beneficially owns 1% or more of our ordinary shares.

 We have established stock option plans to provide for the issuance of options to our directors, officers and employees.
-Our most recent share incentive plan was adopted by our shareholders at our 2011 annual general meeting, or the 2011 Share Incentive Plan.
+Our 2011 Share Incentive Plan was extended in 2022 for an additional ten years.
 Under the 2011 Share Incentive Plan, our ordinary shares and/or options to purchase our ordinary shares may be issued from time to time to our directors, officers, employees, consultants and contractors at exercise prices and on other terms and conditions as determined by our board of directors.
 Our board of directors determines the exercise price and the vesting period of options granted.
 Unless otherwise is determined by our Board, any award granted under the 2011 Share Incentive Plan will have a four-year vesting schedule, such that 50% of the award will vest on the second anniversary of the commencement date and 25% of the award will vest on each of the third and fourth anniversaries of the commencement date.

-As of April 1, 2022, options to purchase 392,500 ordinary shares were outstanding and options for 2,315,290 ordinary shares had been exercised.
+As of March 1, 2023, options to purchase 452,500 ordinary shares were outstanding and options for 2,335,290 ordinary shares had been exercised.
 The options vest over four years, primarily commencing on the date of grant.
 Generally, options not previously exercised will expire five years after they are granted.
 Our board of directors elected the capital gains treatment afforded under Section 102 of the Israeli Income Tax Ordinance [New Version], 1961, or the Tax Ordinance, in respect of options and ordinary shares awarded to our Israeli employees under our option or share incentive plans after January 1, 2003.
 Accordingly, gains derived from options awarded to our Israeli employees and held by a trustee for two years from the date of grant, will generally be taxed as capital gains at a rate of 25%, and we will generally not be entitled to recognize an expense for the award of such options.

 On September 2, 2021, Ms. Iancu adopted a Rule 10b5-1 Sale Plan in order to establish a systematic program by which Oppenheimer & Co.
 Inc. is instructed to sell on Nasdaq up to 1,800,000 ordinary shares held by her pursuant to the guidelines set forth therein.
-As of March 1, 2022, no shares were sold under this plan.
+As of March 1, 2023, no shares were sold under this plan.